rose-pine/xresources/readme.md

 ## Usage

-Copy the contents of `rose-pine`, `rose-pine-dawn` or `rose-pine-moon` to your `.Xresources` file (preferably on top and execute the following to take effect:
+Copy the contents of `rose-pine`, `rose-pine-dawn` or `rose-pine-moon` to your `.Xresources` file and execute the following to take effect:

 ```sh
 xrdb ~/.Xresources